BlokasLabs/pisound-micro-docs/docs/alsa-mixer.md

 ALSA (Advanced Linux Sound Architecture) provides several tools for controlling audio settings on the Pisound Micro.
 This document explains how to use them for adjusting volume levels, inputs, outputs, and other sound card parameters.

 *Note*: The `pisound-micro-common` Debian package must be installed to use these tools.
-This package is automatically installed by the setup script in the [Getting Started](getting-started.md#initial-software-setup) section.
+If you followed [Initial Software Setup](getting-started.md#initial-software-setup), this package should already be installed.

 ## Using alsamixer